 Are there specific threats to safety when doing Group rides compared to only one or 2 bikers?

-A group of motorcyclists riding in unity and with a set of basic rules in place, can only be a pleasure and safe place to be in.
+A group of motorcyclists riding in unity and with a set of basic rules in place can only be a pleasant and safe place to be in.
 There are several advantages for motorcyclists who ride in a group, allow me to highlight a few:

 - a group is usually more visible to other drivers than a solo rider;